 The exact cause of nonallergic rhinitis is unknown.

-But, experts do know that nonallergic rhinitis occurs when blood vessels in your nose expand (dilate), filling the nasal lining with blood and fluid.
-There are several possible causes of this abnormal expansion of the blood vessels or inflammation in the nose.
-One possibility is that the nerve endings in the nose may be hyperresponsive, in a manner similar to the way the lungs react in asthma.
+Experts do know that nonallergic rhinitis occurs when blood vessels in your nose expand and fill the nasal lining with blood and fluid.
+There are several possible causes, including the nerve endings in the nose being hyperresponsive, similar to the way the lungs react in asthma.

-But whatever the trigger, the result is the same — swollen nasal membranes and congestion.
+Whatever the trigger, the result is the same — swollen nasal membranes, congestion or excessive mucus.

-There are a number of things known to trigger nonallergic rhinitis — some resulting in short-lived symptoms while others cause chronic problems.
+There are many things known to trigger nonallergic rhinitis — some resulting in short-lived symptoms while others cause chronic problems.
 Nonallergic rhinitis triggers include:

 - Environmental or occupational irritants.
 Dust, smog, secondhand smoke or strong odors, such as perfumes, can trigger nonallergic rhinitis.
 Chemical fumes, such as those you might be exposed to in certain occupations, also may be to blame.